sodalitegames/aberrations-website/content/rules/player-rules.md

 ##### Attacking

 You may use a Major Action on your turn to attack.
 Attacking uses a Weapon to deal damage to another creature.
-When attacking, declare a target and roll a Test for the associated stat of the Weapon you are using.
-Add any applicable modifiers to your roll and subtract the defender’s SHIELD VALUE.
+When attacking, declare a target and roll a Stat Test for the associated stat of the Weapon you are using.
+Add any applicable damage modifiers to your roll and subtract the defender’s SHIELD VALUE.
 The Result is how much damage you deal.

-> _You make an attack with a Shotgun that has a Modifier of +2, you roll a d10 for strength and get a 5.
+> _You make an attack with a Shotgun that has a Damage Modifier of +2, you roll a d10 for strength and get a 5.
 Your total is 7.
 Your target has a Shield Value of 4.
 You deal 3 damage._

+**Unarmed Attacks:** Unarmed Attacks don't have any inherent Damange Modifiers and deal half damage.

 **Surprise Attacks:** When attacking a character that is unaware, they do not have enough time to react and dodge the attack.
 This is called a Surprise Attack.
 When making a surprise attack, you do not subtract the target’s Shield Value from your result.